-A primary factor to the success of this project is ensuring personnel are trained to an appropriate level of proficiency as the proposed Solution is implemented and rolled out across MDPD.
-As such the County seeks a proposed comprehensive training plan that strives to ensure that MDPD operational and technical staff are adequately trained to utilize and support the proposed Solution.
+A primary factor to the success of this Project is ensuring personnel are trained to an appropriate level of proficiency as the proposed PWFMS Solution is implemented and rolled out across MDPD.
+As such, the County seeks a proposed comprehensive training plan that strives to ensure that MDPD operational and technical staff are adequately trained to utilize and support the proposed PWFMS Solution.
 The approach and methodology to delivering the required training shall be included in the proposal response.

 Training shall include, but not be limited to the following roles: end-users, configurators, and application/system administrators.
-Classes are to be conducted on-site at MDPD Headquarters and Public Safety Training Institute, and may include occasional classes at MDPD specific sites where required to meet training needs and staff schedules.
-The specific training sites are yet to be determined and will be scheduled based on the Selected Proposer's timeline and approach.
+Classes are to be conducted on-site at MDPD Headquarters and Miami-Dade Public Safety Training Institute and specific locations such as, Personnel Management Bureau, Police Legal Bureau, Office of Departmental Affairs and Internal Affairs Bureau.
+The specific training scheduled based on the selected Proposer's timeline and approach.

-Any proposed training course must be reviewed and approved by the County project team prior to commencement of that course.
+Any proposed training course must be reviewed and approved by the County Project Manager prior to commencement of that course.